yeshvant-bhavnasi/yeshvant-bhavnasi.github.io/about.md

 * DevConnect Marketplace to help one click integration apps
   + Java, angular fullstack development
 * Machine learning enthusiast, specially in natural language processing, image classification
-* Enterpreneur workinh on cool social ideas.
+* Enterpreneur working on ideas which will make better future for humans.

 ### Find about me on here: